Would be lost without MF – The organisation supports my ethos as a teacher!

 It’s the way we learn

-Musical Futures is a tried-and-tested yet innovative approach to music learning, based on a pedagogy that is driven by the musical culture of the participants.
+The Musical Futures approach is a tried-and-tested yet innovative way of teaching music learning.
+It is based on a pedagogy that is driven by the musical culture of the participants.
 It brings real-world music learning processes into schools and other formal settings, engaging and inspiring all and promoting inclusion and diversity.

-Our approach emphasises real-world learning, using methods that are employed by popular musicians and community practitioners outside of formal settings.
-Musical Futures is about an approach to learning, rather than a specific musical style genre, meaning that it is sustainable and transferable to a range of learning contexts, both within the UK and overseas.
+The Musical Futures approach emphasises real-world learning, using methods that are employed by popular musicians and community practitioners outside of formal settings.
+It is is about an approach to learning, rather than a specific musical style genre, meaning that it is sustainable and transferable to a range of learning contexts, both within the UK and overseas.

 Musical Futures is shaped around these core values: